imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 ### Job dashboard

-In the “Job dashboard” there are the following five tabs:
+In the "Job dashboard" there are the following five tabs:

--   “Macro Progress” – this tab is described in the previous section Inspecting progress (click [here](https://imagej.net/File:Hpc-workflow-manager-macro-progress.png) );
+-   "Macro Progress" – this tab is described in the previous section Inspecting progress (click [here](https://imagej.net/File:Hpc-workflow-manager-macro-progress.png) );
--   “Error output” - the error output and warnings that are redirected live from the HPC Cluster (click [here](https://imagej.net/File:Hpc-workflow-manager-error-output.png) );
+-   "Error output" - the error output and warnings that are redirected live from the HPC Cluster (click [here](https://imagej.net/File:Hpc-workflow-manager-error-output.png) );
--   “Other output”- the live redirected standard output from the cluster in the tab (click [here](https://imagej.net/File:Hpc-workflow-manager-other-output.png) );
+-   "Other output"- the live redirected standard output from the cluster in the tab (click [here](https://imagej.net/File:Hpc-workflow-manager-other-output.png) );
--   “Job directories” – contains a listing of the job directories (Input, Output and Working) (click [here](https://imagej.net/File:Hpc-workflow-manager-job-directories.png) ); and
+-   "Job directories" – contains a listing of the job directories (Input, Output and Working) (click [here](https://imagej.net/File:Hpc-workflow-manager-job-directories.png) ); and
--   “Data upload” – contains a listing of the files that were uploaded (click [here](https://imagej.net/File:Hpc-workflow-manager-data-upload.png) );
+-   "Data upload" – contains a listing of the files that were uploaded (click [here](https://imagej.net/File:Hpc-workflow-manager-data-upload.png) );

 ### How to download the results

-Once the job has finished you can right-click and select the item “Download result” which will now have become available.
+Once the job has finished you can right-click and select the item "Download result" which will now have become available.

-When the timer in the “Download” column has finished and the state is “Done” the files will have been transferred.
-You can see the downloaded files by right-clicking the job and selecting the item “Open job sub-directory”.
+When the timer in the "Download" column has finished and the state is "Done" the files will have been transferred.
+You can see the downloaded files by right-clicking the job and selecting the item "Open job sub-directory".

 How to write a parallel Macro
 -----------------------------